equinor/python-intermediate/README.md

 # Error handling and exceptions

-Any function or method can throw an exception if it likes.
+In Python, any function or method can throw an exception.
 An exception signals an _exceptional_ situation, a situation that the function does not know how to deal with.
+It is worth mentioning already now that in Python, exceptions are sometimes also used to support flow control, for example the exception StopIteration is thrown when there are no futher items produced by an iterator.
+More about this later.

-There is no way to completely avoid such situations: the users can give the program malformed input, the filesystem or a file on the computer can be corrupt, the network connection can go down.
+There is no way to completely avoid exceptional situations: the users can give the program malformed input, the filesystem or a file on the computer can be corrupt, the network connection can go down.

 Suppose that you want to create the function `int_divide` that always returns an
 integer: